 Visitors will adore strolling through the Gothic Quarter over the cobbled streets.
 Elaborate plazas filled with restaurants offer everything from tortilla española (omelets) to paella (Spanish rice with seafood) to tinto de verano (wine with lemon soda).
 Discover the great live music scene and contemporary street art.
 You can even plan ahead by taking a virtual tour of several cities in Spain before your visit.

-The capital city of Spain is Madrid.
-Although there is a big debate about whether to visit Barcelona or Madrid, both are quite different, so it is very hard to choose.
+Full of culture and cosmopolitan offerings, Madrid, Spain, is unarguably one Although there is a big debate about whether to visit Barcelona or Madrid, both are quite different, so it is very hard to choose.
 That’s why the only choice is to visit both and the other Spanish cities on this list!
 Madrid will give you a more contemporary vibe and will be easier on the budget for a longer trip.

 Also, don’t forget to enjoy a glass of wine and wander through the winding streets on the hilltop.
 You’ll love looking at everything from the Moorish Bisagra Gate to Mudejar Sol Gate.
 The city has so much to offer especially no crowds.
 If you are looking to experience classic Spain for a better price and in a quieter setting, then Toledo is for you.
 We know we can’t wait to visit again soon.